 You may already be aware of how you can use SEO and keywords to get indexed and rank your website higher on search engines.
 Of course, there is always room for higher ranking, and Google Analytics, alongside these other tools, will help immensely in gaining traffic and driving more leads to sales.

-Experts across the globe agree that Google Analytics can give you accurate information about where you currently stand, which poses as a foundational step in helping you take calculated decisions while moving forward.
+Experts across the globe agree that Google Analytics can give you accurate information about where you currently stand, which is a foundational step in helping you take calculated decisions while moving forward.

 Setting up Goals